 As the COVID infection rate in southern Arizona has declined, and GVR members have become more accustomed to the new habits of mask-wearing and social distancing, GVR’s confidence in reopening has increased.
 Barring a significant change in those trends, GVR intends to reopen as fully as regulations and social distancing allow, by January 1, 2021.

-Masks do not eliminate the social distancing requirement.
+- Masks do not replace social distancing.
 Both are expected.

 Jump to Section

 Sign Up for Our Newsletter!

 begin October 2!